wp-media/wp-rocket-helpers/priority-elements/automatic-lazy-rendering/wp-rocket-automatic-lazy-rendering-exclude/README.md

 Allows to exclude specific elements from the Automatic Lazy Rendering optimization

-Edit **line 32**, replace `.site-footer` with the element you'd like to exclude from Automatic Lazy Rendering You can use IDs, Classes, etc. If you want to exclude more than one element, you can separate with comma:
+Edit **line 27**, replace `id="main-footer"` with the HTML of the element you'd like to exclude from Automatic Lazy Rendering This filter matches HTML, so you have to use a portion of the HTML you want to exclude.

-	.element1, #element2, svg {...
+ If you want to exclude more elements you can uncomment and duplicate line 28:
+ $exclusions[] = 'class="popup-builder"';

 Documentation:
 * [Automatic Lazy Rendering](https://docs.wp-rocket.me/article/1835-automatic-lazy-rendering)